venkatesh315/Covid_Vaccine-System/README.md

-This File structure project demosntartes the concept of hashing and uses Linear Probing for collission resoultion.
+This File structure project demonstrates the concept of hashing and uses Linear Probing for collission resoultion.